 When will the buildings in C/Avon close: this is being considered at the moment and this will be shared with the staff before the end of February.

-There are new opening and closing hours proposed for OLC and BLC; what happens if staff cant committ to the change in the rota: Staff members need to meeting with their union rep over the next couple of weeks to discuss this matter.
+There are new opening and closing hours proposed for OLC and BLC; what happens if staff can’t committ to the change in the rota: Staff members need to meeting with their union rep over the next couple of weeks to discuss this matter.
 We will consider all requests to take account of personal circumstances but the needs of the service have to be met.
 The changing in opening and closing hours will be reviewed after 12 months to look at useage figures.

 How can I apply to the training pathway: Council’s learning and development Officer will come along to the factilities to talk staff through how the pathway training programme will work and how to about for it.
 This pathway provides staff the opportunity to gain skills and provide an alternative to having a 3rd level qualification; this in turn will allow staff to apply for internal posts that they may not have in the past had the opportunity to.
 This pathway training does involve the staff member giving up their own time and they have to committ to the training.
 Council wants to devlop the staff we have and provide an opptuntity for them to develop and ability to move posts.